 But what is the difference between podcasting and YouTubing?
 A podcast is a platform where you can share your message to the world through audio, while YouTube is a platform where you can share your message through both audio and video.

 However, that is just the most basic way to describe those platforms.
 For example, a podcast could also be visual and get posted on Youtube.
-But, we are only scratching the surface with these differences, so let us dive in and explore the differences between these amazing platforms in more details.
+But, we are only scratching the surface with these differences, so let us dive in and explore the differences between these amazing platforms in more detail.

 What is the major difference between Podcasts and YouTube?